AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 **ReviewStorage**
 - Handles persistence of review data to file using pipe-delimited format

+**ReviewCleaner**
+- Automatically cleans data file by removing incomplete or corrupted review entries during the save process to maintain data integrity.

+**ReviewSyncManager**
+- Manages the automatic saving of data.
+- Implements a shutdown hook to ensure all in-memory review data is flushed to disk via `ReviewStorage` and `ReviewCleaner` upon application exit, preventing data loss.

 **RatingManager**
 - Manages course ratings from students, storing ratings in a map by course code.